Dr Amy Perry

 Amy is a member of the Bipolar Disorder Research Network (BDRN).
 BDRN consists of a collaboration between colleagues at the University of Worcester and at Cardiff University.
 The overall aim of BDRN is to investigate the genetic and non-genetic determinants of bipolar disorder.
 Over 7500 participants have been recruited to BDRN, which is the largest sample of individuals with bipolar disorder in the world.

 Amy has interviewed many women with bipolar disorder and postpartum psychosis about their experiences of psychiatric illness following childbirth and became particularly interested in researching the aetiology of postpartum mood disorders.
-Since 2014, Amy has conducted the UKs first prospective study to assess a wide range of risk factors for episodes of postpartum psychosis and postnatal depression in women with bipolar disorder.
-Women who participate in the research are interviewed during their pregnancy and again following their delivery, which enables the collection of very rich clinical data across the perinatal period.
+Since 2014, Amy has conducted the UK's first prospective study to assess a wide range of risk factors for episodes of postpartum psychosis and postnatal depression in women with bipolar disorder.
+Women who participated in this research were interviewed during their pregnancy and again following their delivery, which enabled the collection of very rich clinical data across the perinatal period.
 Some of the factors being assessed include sleep loss in the perinatal period, obstetric factors, medications, illness history and stressful life events.
-For more information about this research please visit the BDRN website.

 Teaching

-Amy delivers lectures across a range of disciplines, including midwifery, paramedic science, nursing and psychology.
-Amy also supervises undergraduate research projects.
+Amy delivers teaching on mood disorders, perinatal psychiatry and quantitative research methods across a range of disciplines, including midwifery, advanced clinical practice, paramedic science, nursing and psychology.
+She supervises undergraduate and postgraduate research projects and contributes to the Postgraduate Researcher Development Programme.

 Memberships